townsean/mini-ld-69/README.md

 ## Synopsis

 The Spread is an abstract, 3D puzzle game.
 Players aim a ball and launch it into a group of existing balls.
 When the launched ball makes contact with another ball it spreads its color to the ball it touched.
 This may trigger a ripple effect if the contacted ball is pushed into another ball.
-The objective of the game is colonizing all of the balls by spreading the original ball color to all of the balls.
+The objective of the game is to colonize all of the balls by spreading the original ball color to all of the balls.

 ## Motivation